yosefk/checkedthreads/README.md

 checkedthreads
 ==============

-checkedthreads is a fork-join parallelism framework providing:
+checkedthreads is a fork-join parallelism framework for C and C++ providing:

 * **Automated race detection** using debugging schedulers and Valgrind-based instrumentation.
 * **Automatic load balancing** across the available cores.